Skip to main content

 FCT hosts the 12th Meeting of the Research Policy Group

-Today, October 14, FCT hosted the 12th Meeting of the Research Policy Group (RPG), an informal biannual meeting of senior European leaders responsible for research, on the theme of The Future of Research Careers in the European Research Area.
-The discussion focused on the future of the European Research Area (ERA), following the recent communication A new ERA for Research and Innovation by the European Commission, with a focus on the European dimension of research careers and the mobility of researchers and circulation of talent.
+Today, October 14, FCT hosted the 12th Meeting of the Research Policy Group (RPG), an informal biannual meeting of senior European leaders responsible for research, which focused on the theme The Future of Research Careers in the European Research Area.
+The discussion focused on the future of the European Research Area (ERA), following the recent communication A new ERA for Research and Innovation by the European Commission, with a focus on the European dimension of research careers and the mobility of researchers and the circulation of talent.

 See the Meeting Program.